Boerne City Lake Fishing Guide (August 2026) | Expert Tips & Spots

 Bank Fishing Tips and Access Points

 The Fishing Pier provides wheelchair-accessible fishing with safety railings and shade structures.
 This spot consistently produces sunfish and occasional bass, making it perfect for families with young children or anglers with mobility concerns.
+The pier extends into deeper water, allowing access to fish typically found only by boat anglers.

 Fishing Reports and Current Conditions